Izidorf/mlquant/lineal_regression.md

-## 6. Write a closed-form solution for linear regression with L2 regularisation, L1 regularisation and without regularisation?

-## 7.
-## 8.
-## 9.
-## 10.

-## .
-How would you estimate the error in linear regression from the beta?

 ## 5. What is the difference between regressing Y on X vs X on Y?
 How do the two $`\ R^2 `$ relate to each other?

-In order to answer this question it is important to organise thought process and come up with a basic set of assumptions, which could make answering that question easier.
+In order to answer this question it is important to organise your thought process and come up with a basic set of assumptions, which could make answering that question easier.
 For example:
-- make assumptions
+- assumptions that simplify regression formula (eg. centered data no intercept)
 - write down two models
 - derive betas
 - look at the problem from geometric perspective
 - analyse $`\ R^2 `$

 Assumptions:
-$`\ E[x]=E[y]=0 `$
+1. $`x,y \in R `$ (univariate linear regression, one that focuses on determining relationship between one independent variable and one dependent variable.)
+2. $`\ E[x]=E[y]=0 `$ ( data is centred, so that we don't have to deal with the intercept $` \beta_0 `$ coefficient ).

 Model 1